 Build your Hello World App as a Docker Image

 I am going to use a Vagrant Box as the dev environment to git clone, containerise my “Hello World” application and then push it into Docker Hub.
 This is for simplicity reasons, so that you don’t have to install Docker Engine on your laptop (I don’t personally like installing software on my laptop/host, I prefer to do so using disposable VMs).
 For this, I made a Vagrant Box publicly available in my devops Git repo, to be used as a dev env.

 The Hello World Application that I am going to use is a simple NodeJS express application that returns “Hello World” when invoked.
 Nothing fancy, just enough to PoC.

-Clone my devops repository:
+Clone my kubernetes repository: